Volatar/ThuearleBot/README.md

 # Features
 - /tableflip - Bot will respond with a quip or gif emphasizing the action.
 - !heresy - Bot will respond with a heresy detected gif
+- !gitgud - Responds with a "Git Gud" or Dark Souls gif